Zicman Feider: Post-graduation and early working years

 From 1944 to 1949, he continued to work as a Biology teacher at "Roman's Boys Lyceum" and at the "Commercial Lyceum" of the City of Roman.
 Meanwhile, his research was extremely active, resulting in the publication of several papers on Trombidiidae (a.k.a.
 Red Velvet Mites or Rain Bugs, arachnids found in soil litter known for their bright red colors), in 1945.

 Academic and scientific activity

-In 1947, he successfully defended his Ph.D. thesis under the supervision of Professor Constantin Motaș, entitled "The Respiratory Apparatus in Trombidiidae and Superior Prostigmata".
-For his extraordinary work, Zicman Feider obtained the qualification magna cum laude.
+In 1947, he successfully defended his Ph.D. thesis under the supervision of Constantin Motaș, entitled "The Respiratory Apparatus in Trombidiidae and Superior Prostigmata".
+For his extraordinary work, Feider obtained the qualification magna cum laude.

 In 1949, he was appointed as an associate professor at the Department of Zoology of the Natural Science Faculty at Alexandru Ioan Cuza University, Iași, and his alma mater.

 In 1950, he was coopted in the formal "Research Group for Romanian Fauna", affiliated with the Scientific Section of the Romanian Academy, as head of the "Fauna Group" from the Iași Branch.

-In 1955, Feider published a remarkable work "The Monograph of Trombidiidae", included in the "Fauna" collection of the Romanian Academy Press.
+In 1955, Feider published "The Monograph of Trombidiidae", included in the "Fauna" collection of the Romanian Academy Press.

 In 1959, he became Full Professor with tenure at the Department of Zoology of the Natural Science Faculty at Alexandru Ioan Cuza University, Iași.